 - Stem cell therapy: Researchers are looking at possible therapeutic approaches using stem cells for Parkinson’s treatment and prevention.

-- Lifestyle modifications: The following lifestyle changes can help improve your quality of life as well as delay the progression of Parkinson’s disease.
+- Lifestyle modifications: The following lifestyle modifications for Parkinson's disease can help improve your quality of life as well as delay the progression of the disease.

 - Get more rest: Get a solid 8 hours of sleep per night, as well as napping during the day.
 Talk to your doctor if you have trouble sleeping.